adzerk/audience-ios-objc-sdk/README.md

 ### Send a track event

-In order to sent a tracking event, create an instance of TrackingEvent.
-Then, call the singleton instance of `VSDKVelocidi` and use the method `track`
+In order to send a tracking event, create an instance of `VSDKTrackingEvent`.
+Then, call the singleton instance of `VSDKVelocidi` and use the `track` method.

 __Swift__
 ```swift